cameronsiu/amazon-price-tracker/README.md

 # amazon-price-tracker
-Website that tracks the price of a amazon product.
+Website that tracks the price of amazon products.